 On the other hand, jumbo and VA loans do not permit the use of gifts of equity.

 Similar to the above, a borrower must submit a gift of equity letter to get the ball rolling.
 Minimum contribution amounts still apply.

-Now that we have ironed out the fine details around a gift letter for mortgage, its time to take a look at a gift letter template.
+Now that we have ironed out the fine details around a gifted deposit letter for a mortgage, it's time to take a look at a down payment gift letter template.